xkbcommon/libxkbcommon/doc/rules-format.md

 | `be,gb` | `opt2`    | `pc+be+gb:2+opt2:1+opt2:2` | Matched: all layouts                   |
 | `be,gb` | `opt2!1`  | `pc+be+gb:2+opt2:1`        | Matched: only specified layout         |
 | `be,gb` | `opt2!2`  | `pc+be+gb:2+opt2:2`        | Matched: only specified layout         |

+@note Such option should use the attribute `layout-specific="true"` in the corresponding `configItem` tag of the XML registry file, so that keyboard configuration can expose this feature in their user interface.